B4SHA/studio/README.md

 ## Core Features

-The application is divided into three primary analysis tools:
+The application is divided into four primary analysis tools:

 ### 1. News Sleuth